-Use of electronic kioks in lieu of traditional directories is a convenient method for presenting a greater degree of information, and is encouraged where economically feasible.
-The Digital Sign Project can assist units with development of electronic kiosks (www.itcs.umich.edu/digital-signage/).
+Use of electronic kiosks in lieu of traditional directories is a convenient method for presenting a greater degree of information and is encouraged where economically feasible.
+Information and Technology Services provides a platform for strong visual communication in a wide variety of campus settings through the Digital Signage service.